xTunner/frontend/README.md

 ### nginx

-You'll need to install nginx to serve the site over `https` - we require local development to user SSL to support using development backends against production APIs in a secure way.
+You'll need to install nginx to serve the site over `https` - we require local development to use SSL to support using development backends against production APIs in a secure way.

 ```